 “But my industry is boring, no one talks about it on Twitter.”
 That’s what you’re thinking, right?
 Of course no one’s talking about it…until they need it.
 Take a plumber for example.
 People don’t generally tweet about plumbing…that is until they have a water leak.
 Are you listening in on that conversation?
 With tools like Twilert, you can get an instant notification when someone mentions plumber, and your city name.
 How’s that for customer service if you respond back and say you’ll be right over?
 Think you might have a happy customer…for life?
 Who will also tell all her friends and family about your amazing and responsive service?

 But what about outgoing tweets?
 Still don’t know what to say?
 Your goal is to be helpful.
-Using tools such as Tweriod and Buffer, you can determine when is the best time to send out-going tweets, and then schedule them based on when the majority of your twitter followers are online.
+Using tools such as Buffer, you can determine when is the best time to send out-going tweets, and then schedule them based on when the majority of your twitter followers are online.
 As long as you’re consistent in your content marketing, tweeting about customer service, public relations, marketing, and entertainment, you should begin to build up a nice following.

 5 Tips for Using Twitter for Business